omer-kose/Eulerian-Fluid-Simulation/README.md

 # TODO
- - Implementing Conjuage Gradient Method for Pressure Computation.
+ - Implementing Conjugate Gradient Method for Pressure Computation.
  - Making the timestep adaptable as described in the Bridson and Müller's notes.